Velvet Easter eggs are plush and beautiful. Today, we are going to learn how to make velvet Easter eggs the easy way.

 - Various sizes of egg forms.
 I used 4″ and 6″ but you can do smaller ones, too!
 (Tip: You can use paper mache or SMOOTHfoam brand, both work great.
 Buy what’s most economical.
 I picked up mine from Hobby Lobby.
 Amazon carries these, but they are all WAY more expensive than getting them at your local craft store.)

-- Stretch velvet (I’ve linked to my favorite supplier.
+- Stretch velvet or Stretch Velvet at Amazon (I’ve linked to my favorite supplier.
 Pastels are HARD to find at local stores, but not HERE.
 You can use Panne velvet or regular velvet, it just has to have stretch.)

 - Rubberbands (medium gauge are good so they don’t break)